DaryaSanina/pole_chudes/README.md

 # pole_chudes
-This is a console game "Field of Dreams"
+This is a console game called "Field of Dreams"

 ## Rules
 There is a word that you need to guess.
-You can guess the word itself or all of it's letters.
+You can guess the word itself or all of its letters.
 You have several moves (number of letters in the word * 3).

 ## Game structure
 In the beginning of the game and after each move, the word that you need to guess is printed to the console (with "\*" instead of unguessed letters).
-In each move, the user inputs a letter or a word with the same number of letters as in the word that they need to guess.
+In each move, the user inputs a letter or a word with the same number of letters as in the word that the user needs to guess.
 The register of the input doesn't matter.
 If the user has inputted something else, they see a message about it in the console.
 This action is also a move.
 If the user hasn't guessed the letter or the word, they also see a message about it in the console.